-Get out and about on Lake Wakatipu
+Summer and Water Activities on Lake Wakatipu in Queenstown

 Whether you’re a keen angler or not, fishing in Queenstown brings many rewards.
-The cool waters are home to salmon, brown trout and rainbow trout.
+The cool calm waters are home to salmon, brown trout and rainbow trout.
 Fishing charters will give you the option to fish in mountain beech forests, alpine spring creeks, rivers, lakes, and on farmland.
 Whether you get a bite or not, it’s sure to be a memorable day.

 For something a little crazy

 We love that Queenstown is a city of extremes.
-You could choose to enjoy a relaxing day out cruising or fly-fishing, or you could choose to step into a shark shaped submersible watercraft.
+You could choose to enjoy a relaxing day out cruising or fly fishing, or you could choose to step into a shark-shaped submersible watercraft.
 Say that again?
-Perhaps the Hydro Attack team can describe it better themselves: Experience Hydro Attack, the world's first tour operator of a unique shark shaped submersible watercraft operating on Lake Wakatipu.
+Perhaps the Hydro Attack team can describe it better themselves: Experience Hydro Attack, the world's first tour operator of a unique shark-shaped submersible watercraft operating on Lake Wakatipu.
 Enjoy the ultimate ride and test your adrenaline levels as the boat’s 260hp supercharged engine accelerates from 0 to 80kph in 3.9 seconds!
-Add to that jumps up to 6 metres out of the water and dives down to 2 metres below the water, rolls and a few doughnuts and you're guaranteed an epic roller-coaster ride of a lifetime.
+Add to that jumps up to 6 metres out of the water and dives down to 2 metres below the water, rolls and a few doughnuts, and you're guaranteed an epic roller-coaster ride of a lifetime.